owentl/pyunifi2/README.md

 Restart an access point (by MAC).

 - `mac` -- the MAC address of the AP to restart.

 ### `restart_ap_name(self, name)`

 Restart an access point (by name).

 - `name` -- the name address of the AP to restart.

 ### `unblock_client(self, mac)`

 Remove a client from the block list.

 - `mac` -- the MAC address of the client to unblock.

+### `forget_client(self, macs)`

+Forget one or more clients.

+- `macs` -- a list of one or more MAC addresses of the clients to forget, e.g. ['00:00:00:00:00:01', '00:00:00:00:00:02']

 ### `archive_all_alerts(self)`